Greater Finland

 Regions associated with Greater Finland superimposed on modern borders; yellow is the border according to the 1920 Treaty of Tartu and red is the current border according to the 1947 Paris Peace Treaties.

 Greater Finland (Suur-Suomi; Suur-Soome; Storfinland) is an irredentist and nationalist idea which aims for the territorial expansion of Finland.
 It is associated with Pan-Finnicism.
 The most common concept saw the country as defined by natural borders encompassing the territories inhabited by Finns and Karelians, ranging from the White Sea to Lake Onega and along the Svir River and Neva River—or, more modestly, the Sestra River—to the Gulf of Finland.
-Some extremist proponents also included the Kola Peninsula, Finnmark, Swedish Meänmaa, Ingria, and Estonia.
+Some extremist proponents also included the Kola Peninsula, Finnmark, Swedish Torne Valley, Ingria, and Estonia.

-The idea of a Greater Finland rapidly gained popularity after Finland became independent in December 1917.
-The idea has lost support after World War II (1939–1945).
+The idea of a Greater Finland rapidly gained popularity after Finland became independent in December 1917, but has lost support since the end of World War II (1939–1945).

 Definitions

 The concept of Greater Finland was commonly defined by what was seen as natural borders, which included the areas inhabited by Finns and Karelians.
 This ranged from the White Sea to Lake Onega and along the Svir River and Neva River.
 Alternatively, it ranged from the Sestra River to the Gulf of Finland.
 Some extremists also included the Kola Peninsula and Ingria in Russia, Finnmark in Norway, the Torne Valley in Sweden, and Estonia.